jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

 ### 14 Membership of Board
 (1) The Board consists of no fewer than 4 and no more than 9 members.
-(2) The Minister must not recommend a person for appointment as a member of the Board unless, in the opinion of the Minister, that person is qualified for appointment by reason of his or her knowledge of, or experience in, business, accounting, auditing, finance, economics, or law.
+(2) The Minister must not recommend a person for appointment as a member of the Board unless, in the opinion of the Minister, that person is qualified for appointment by reason of his or her knowledge of, or experience in, business, accounting, auditing, finance, economics, law, or sustainable development.
 (3) Subsection (2) does not limit section 29 of the Crown Entities Act 2004.
 (4) Members of the External Reporting Board are the board for the purposes of the Crown Entities Act 2004.

-### Subpart 2 — Financial reporting standards and auditing and assurance standards
+### Subpart 2 — Standards

 **Financial reporting standards**